-L1 for an attempt at linking the prophetic precedent with a pres L2 for an indication of how the precedent is relevant to the pre L3 for a full account of the relationship between the precedent L4 for a thorough explanation of how the moral in the prophet the contemporary situation
+- (b) From one of your choices, explain how Muslims today can follow the Prophet's example. - L1 for an attempt at linking the prophetic precedent with a present-day situation - L2 for an indication of how the precedent is relevant to the present-day situation - L3 for a full account of the relationship between the precedent and situation - L4 for a thorough explanation of how the moral in the prophetic precedent gives guidance for the contemporary situation - 5 (a) Describe the main events that involved the Prophet with Abu Talib and Abu Sufyan.

-5 (a) Describe the main events that involved the Prophet with A [10] - L1 for some awareness of who either of these figures were - L2 for basic references to the involvement of both figures in the Prophet's life - L3 and above for accounts of key events involving the Prophet and each figure (b) Explain why the death of Abu Talib threatened the Prophet's security in Makka.
-[4] - L1 for some awareness of the Abu Talib's role in bringing up the Prophet - L2 for references to Abu Talib as the Prophet's protector - L3 and above for explanations of the clan system, and Abu Talib as head of the Banu Hashim having power to give the Prophet protection SPECIMEN ANSWERS Below is a selection of specimen answers at each of the levels of att the questions from Paper 1.
-Each answer is accompanied by explana teachers and examiners see how the final level of attainment and m specimen answers and comments should be read in conjunction with scheme set out above.
-It is important to bear in mind that ultimately these specimen answ designed to provide teachers and examiners with a general idea However, during the coordination meeting of all the examiners that follows:
+- L1 for some awareness of who either of these figures were - L2 for basic references to the involvement of both figures in the Prophet's life - L3 and above for accounts of key events involving the Prophet and each figure - (b) Explain why the death of Abu Talib threatened the Prophet's security in Makka.
+[4] - L1 for some awareness of the Abu Talib's role in bringing up the Prophet - L2 for references to Abu Talib as the Prophet's protector - L3 and above for explanations of the clan system, and Abu Talib as head of the Banu Hashim having power to give the Prophet protection www.
+PapaCambridge.com